Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Gauging the Symmetry

-First, we want to find the topological twists of the topological charges in $\gauged{C}{G}$.
-As we have discussed above, a topological charge in $\gauged{C}{G}$ has the form of a generalized ``flux-charge'' composite, the ``flux'' being a $G$-orbit of defects and the ``charge'' being a projective $\eta$-irrep.
+As we have discussed above, a topological charge in $\gauged{C}{G}$ has the form of a generalized dyon, the ``flux'' being a $G$-orbit of defects and the ``charge'' being a projective $\eta$-irrep.
 Thus, we expect that the topological twist of such objects will receive a contribution from the defect's twist (carrying over from the $\ext{C}{G}$ theory), as well as an Aharonov-Bohm type phase from the (internal) braiding of the object's flux and charge around each other.
 The latter contribution is roughly given by the character of the projective irreps, as it is in discrete gauge theories.
-Therefore, we conjecture the following formula for the topological twists of topological charges in $\gauged{C}{G}$
+Therefore, we have the following formula for the topological twists of topological charges in $\gauged{C}{G}$

 In this expression, $\theta_{a_\mb{g}}$ is the topological twist of $a_{\bf g} \in \ext{C}{G}$ and

 is the projective character of the $\eta_{a}$-irrep $\pi_a$ (see Appendix~\ref{sec:Projective_reps}). $\chi_{\pi_a}(\mb{0}) =\dim(\pi_a)$ is equal to the dimension of $\pi_a$.